 - ERCOT relies on shortage pricing within an energy-only market design to incentive new entry.
-The demand for operating reserves during shortage periods is established administratively via the Operating Reserve Demand Curve (ORDC) - ERCOT has experienced reliability challenges, exacerbated by extreme weather - Several changes are underway to mitigate the risk of undersupply - As a political response to these reliability challenges, the Texas legislature established the Texas Energy Fund (TEF) during the fall of 2023, subsidizing new, firm resources.
-The legislature is currently considering additional measures to support firm capacity additions. - Also in 2023, ERCOT introduced the first new A/S product to be procured in 20 years, known as ECRS.
+The demand for operating reserves during shortage periods is established administratively via the Operating Reserve Demand Curve (ORDC) - ERCOT has experienced reliability challenges, exacerbated by extreme weather - Several changes are underway to mitigate the risk of undersupply - As a political response to these reliability challenges, the Texas legislature established the Texas Energy Fund (TEF) during the fall of 2023, subsidizing new, firm resources - Also in 2023, ERCOT introduced the first new A/S product to be procured in 20 years, known as ECRS.
 This product is intended to improve grid reliability, requiring the resource to ramp up to a specified level within 10 mins and have a sustained output of typically 2 hours - ERCOT employs a relatively efficient interconnection process known as "connect and manage" whereby a new generator's owner takes on more market/local pricing risk in exchange for a lower burden of system studies and system upgrade investments prior to receiving an interconnection agreement